-Theory #1: Many scholars ascribe to the “Crash and Sink Theory” for Earhart’s disappearance.
-According to this hypothesis, Earhart and Noonan may have ran out of fuel in their approach to Howland Island.
-This could have been caused from improper navigation, or a miscalculation of the required fuel needed to complete the journey.
+- Many scholars ascribe to the “Crash and Sink Theory” for Earhart’s disappearance.
+According to this hypothesis, Earhart and Noonan may have run out of fuel in their approach to Howland Island.
+This could have been caused by improper navigation, or a miscalculation of the required fuel needed to complete the journey.

-Theory #4: A fourth theory regarding the pair’s disappearance (Known as the “Spy Theory”) is that Earhart and Noonan were spies for President Roosevelt and the United States.
-Individuals who subscribe to this school of thought believe that the disappearance was staged by the American government, after the pair successfully completed an aerial reconnaissance of Japanese-held islands in the area.
+- A fourth theory regarding the pair’s disappearance (Known as the “Spy Theory”) is that Earhart and Noonan were spies for President Roosevelt and the United States.
+Individuals who subscribe to this school of thought believe that the disappearance was staged by the American government after the pair successfully completed an aerial reconnaissance of Japanese-held islands in the area.
 This theory then posits that Earhart and Noonan returned safely to the United States and assumed new identities.
-This theory was held in high-esteem by many until 1949, when both the United Press and United States Army concluded that the theory was both groundless and unwarranted.
+This theory was held in high esteem by many until 1949 when both the United Press and United States Army concluded that the theory was both groundless and unwarranted.